epfl-ada/ada-2024-project-madayam/README.md

 ## Research Objectives

 We briefly outline the research questions that we aim to address in this project.
-We categorize our questions in three main categories as follows.
+We categorize our questions into two main categories as follows.

 ### Patterns of Movie to be Remade

 What key features or metrics make an original movie more likely to be remade?
 Explicitly, we are interested in:

-1. Whether the genre of the movie, the time gap between the original and the remake, the popularity, revenue and the critical reception are contributing factors to the likelihood of a movie being remade.
+1. Whether the genre of the movie, the time gap between the original and the remake, the popularity, revenue, and critical reception are contributing factors to the likelihood of a movie being remade.

-2. How these factors can contribute to a movie to be remade more than once.
+2. How these factors can contribute to a movie being remade more than once?

-We can formalize this section as follows: "What is the difference of the distribution of the movie that are remade and the movies that are not remade?"
+We can formalize this section as follows: "What is the difference in the distribution of the movies that are remade and the movies that are not remade?"

 ### Differences between Original and Remake